karrick/godirwalk/README.md

 does not require sorting the directory's immediate descendants prior to visiting its nodes, this library will skip the sorting step when the `Unsorted` parameter is set to true.

+This library provides upstream code with the ability to specify a callback to be invoked for each directory after its children are processed.
+This has been used to recursively delete empty directories after traversing the file system in a more efficient manner.
+See the `examples/clean-empties` directory for an example of this usage.

+This library provides upstream code with the ability to specify a callback to be invoked for errors that the operating system returns, allowing the upstream code to determine the next course of action to take, whether to halt walking the hierarchy, as it would do were no error callback provided, or skip the node that caused the error.
+See the `examples/walk-fast` directory for an example of this usage.